MajorZiploc/dotfiles/README.md

 To contribute without mudding up your own environment from the copy scripts.
 The copy scripts can be used within a docker container and all testing can happen there.

 - Running docker container
-> docker-compose -f .devcontainer/docker-compose.yaml up -d
+> just start-container

 - Attaching to the docker container (Run the rest of the development commands in the docker container)
-> docker exec -it devcontainer_app_1 /bin/bash
+> just connect-to-container

-The container is a based on a ubuntu image.
+- The container is a based on a ubuntu image.
 So when you make changes to the shared content or ubuntu specific content and want to test them manually, then you need to run the copy down WITHIN the docker container
-> ./setup/ubuntu20.04/scripts/copy.sh && source ~/.bash_profile
+> just setup

 ### Unit tests in the docker container

 - Run the ubuntu setup script after making any changes to the content you want to test WITHIN the docker container.
-> ./tests/setup_ubuntu20.04.sh
+> just setup

 - Run all the tests
-> ./tests/run_tests.sh
+> just run-tests

 NOTE: you can also run a specific test file instead of all tests

+View the Justfile for more commands and details on each command or use:
+> just -l